huishenlab/dupsifter/README.md

-    -W, --wgs-only               process WGS reads instead of WGBS -l, --max-read-length INT    maximum read length for paired end duplicate-marking [10000] -b, --min-base-qual INT      minimum base quality [0] -r, --remove-dups            toggle to remove marked duplicate -v, --verbose                print extra messages
+    -W, --wgs-only               process WGS reads instead of WGBS -l, --max-read-length INT    maximum read length for paired end duplicate-marking [10000] -b, --min-base-qual INT      minimum base quality [0] -B, --has-barcode            reads in file have barcodes (see Note 4 for details) -r, --remove-dups            toggle to remove marked duplicate -v, --verbose                print extra messages
     -h, --help                   this help
+        --version                print version info and exit

 Note 1, [in.bam] must be name sorted.
 If not provided, assume the input is stdin.
 Note 2, assumes either ALL reads are paired-end (default) or single-end.
     If a singleton read is found in paired-end mode, the code will break nicely.
 Note 3, defaults to dupsifter.stat if streaming or (-o basename).dupsifter.stat
     if the -o option is provided.
 If -o and -O are provided, then -O will be used.
+Note 4, dupsifter first looks for a barcode in the CB SAM tag, then in the CR SAM tag, then
+    tries to parse the read name.
+If the barcode is in the read name, it must be the last element and be separated by a ':' (i.e., @12345:678:9101112:1234_1:N:0:ACGTACGT).
+Any separators found in the barcode (e.g., '+' or '-') are treated as 'N's and the additional parts of the barcode are included up to a maximum length of 16 bases/characters.
+Barcodes are taken from read 1 in paired-end sequencing only.
 ```

 ### Option Descriptions